 Because it’s a complete overhaul, though, there can be some pitfalls that you must be aware of.

-First and foremost, migrating your data and systems is a huge project.
-Old data often needs to be reformatted for new systems as it was written in old code or is for outdated relational databases.
-Your data migration could be done by refactoring or completely rewriting the data, which can take longer.
+First and foremost, migrating your data and systems is a considerable project.
+Old data often needs to be reformatted for new systems, as it was written in old code or is for outdated relational databases.
+Your data migration can be accomplished by refactoring or completely rewriting the data, which may take longer.

 Add to this the investment in new software and training, and you have a more expensive, long-term project ahead of you.